sendgrid/docs/source/API_Reference/SMTP_API/categories.md

 Add [categories]({{root_url}}/User_Guide/Email_Settings/categories.html) to the X-SMTPAPI header of the emails you send via SendGrid.
 This will allow you to track emails based on your own categorization system.

 {% warning %}
-Categories must be in 7bit encoding using the US-ASCII character set.
+Categories must be in 7 bit encoding using the US-ASCII character set.
 {% endwarning %}

 {% info %}